-Dentinal hypersensitivity is a global oral health issue and a significant challenge for most dental professionals.
+Dentinal hypersensitivity (DH) is a global oral health issue and a significant challenge for most dental professionals.
 Symptoms of dentinal hypersensitivity are generally reported by the patient and are difficult to describe and challenging to accurately diagnose because other dental diseases have to be ruled out first, such as dental caries, cracked-tooth syndrome, and defective restorations, among others.
-The most common symptom reported is a sharp transient pain produced by one of several different stimuli: thermal, chemical, tactile, evaporative and osmotic (Figure 1).
+The condition has been defined by an international workshop on DH as follows: “DH is characterized by short, sharp pain arising from exposed dentine in response to stimuli, typically thermal, evaporative, tactile, osmotic or chemical and which cannot be ascribed to any other dental defect or pathology”.1,2 (Figure 1).

 Dentinal hypersensitivity incidence ranges from 4-74%.1 The variations in the reports may be because of difference in populations and different methods of investigations.
 The methods employed are usually patient questionnaires or clinical examinations.
 A slightly higher incidence of DH is reported in females than in males.
 While DH can affect the patient of any age, most affected patients are in the age group of 20–50 years, with a peak between 30 and 40 years of age.3-9 The most common teeth affected by DH are the canines and premolars and the buccal aspect of cervical area is the commonly affected site.4 Among periodontal patients, the frequency is much higher (60-90%).5-7